tianshu129/foqat/UserManual.md

 >*Tianshu Chen: Filed Observation Quick Analysis Toolkit (FOQAT), available at: https://github.com/tianshu129/foqat (last access: 12 July 2020), 2020.*

-In addition, please send an email to [me](tianshu129@163.com) so that the paper may be added to my List of Publications Using FOQAT.
+In addition, please send an email to [me](tianshu129@163.com) so that the paper may be added to my 'List of Publications Using FOQAT'.

 ## INSTALLATION OF R & RSTUDIO